orbit-love/community-ruby-linkedin-orbit/docs/FIRST_TIME_INSTRUCTIONS.md

 ## LinkedIn Token

+**Do not proceed to this step until you have received approval from LinkedIn for your API access request.
+This next step will not work until that has happened.**

 LinkedIn uses OAuth 2.0 as its authentication format, and as such, you need to authenticate *one time every two months* to obtain a token that will be used for the integration from then on.

 The `linkedin_orbit` integration includes an authentication application to facilitate this process for you.
 It requires that you have a [Heroku](https://www.heroku.com/) account.
 It is free to set up a Heroku account, and the one-time authentication app, is fine to run inside the free tier of the platform.